Achievable logoAchievable logo

 When you see these features, the equation often represents a curve that fails the vertical line test, so it isn’t a function of x.

 Differentiate with respect to x on both sides.
-Use the usual derivative rules, but every time you differentiate a term involving y, multiply by y′ (or dxdy) right away.
+Use the usual derivative rules, but every time you differentiate a term involving y, immediately multiply it by y′ (or dxdy).

 2y⋅dxdydxdy=−2x=−2y2x=−yx